Breadcrumb

 Legal psychology, memory psychology, developmental psychology

-My research mainly focus on investigative interviewing with children and adults, investigative psychology, sexual crimes against children, domestic abuse, and decision-making in legal contexts.
+My research mainly focus on investigative interviewing with children and adults, investigative psychology, crimes against children, domestic abuse, and decision-making in legal contexts.

 I have recieved several awards for my research on police interviews with preschool children, including "the PhD Award" by the European Association of Psychology and Law and "Dissertation of the Year" by the Department of Psychology, University of Gothenburg.